 • Change the Operational mode from Select BG Color to Clean BG Noise Clean Bg Noise.
 If there are any white regions in the dark, 'bluescreen area', it is noise and should be removed.
-Click on the Select Area button.
+If it isn't selected, click on the Select Area button.
 Then make rectangles in the whitish noise regions.
 Each time you let up on the mouse button, Primatte will process the data and eliminate the noise.
 Repeat this as often as necessary to clear the noise from the background areas.
 Sometimes increasing the brightness of your monitor or the screen gamma allows you to see noise that would otherwise be invisible.